yyushchenko/emailVerification/README.md

 - sending email with subject and body to the same email address
 - that email with the given subject and from same sender is received

+After the test run a test report with logs is generated in a separate file.

 #### Frameworks and tools used:
 - Selenium
 - TestNG